Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Chimera states in ring-star network of Chialvo map

 \subsection{Ring network}

-Here, we take into account a simple ring network by considering $\mu=0$, i.e, eliminating the central node.
-We set $\sigma$ as the control variable and generate the figures representing the spatiotemporal dynamics of the network varying $\sigma$ from $0.0001$ to $0.001$.
+Here, we \blu{consider} a simple ring network by considering $\mu=0$, i.e., eliminating the central node.
+We set $\sigma$ as the control variable and generate the figures representing the spatiotemporal dynamics of the network varying $\sigma$ from $0.0001$ to $0.005$.
 We further set the coupling range to be $R = 10$ for our analysis, see Fig.~ \ref{fig:CombinedOneRing}.

 We have used random initial conditions to make the system more complex.
-The leftmost plot gives the spatiotemporal dynamics, the middle plot the end state values of the nodes and the rightmost plot the recurrence plot for the nodes.
+The leftmost plot gives the spatiotemporal dynamics, the middle plot the end state values of the nodes, and the rightmost plot the recurrence plot for the nodes.
 When $\sigma = 0.0001$ in Fig. \ref{fig:CombinedOneRing}(a), unsynchronous pattern is formed evident from the end state values of the nodes and recurrence plot.
-When $\sigma $ is increased to $0.001$, we observe a chimera like state as there is a coexistence of synchronous and asynchronous nodes in the network, see Fig. \ref{fig:CombinedOneRing}(b).
-As we keep on increasing $\sigma$, keeping $\mu = 0$, the system moves towards a synchronized state.
+When $\sigma $ is increased to $0.001$, we observe a \blu{chimera-like} state as there is a coexistence of synchronous and asynchronous nodes in the network, see Fig. \ref{fig:CombinedOneRing}(b).
+As we keep increasing $\sigma$, keeping $\mu = 0$, the system moves towards a synchronized state.
 Specifically when $\sigma = 0.005$, synchronized pattern is observed in Fig. \ref{fig:CombinedOneRing}(c).